Don't Let the Sun Catch You Crying

 "Don't Let the Sun Catch You Crying" is a song written by Gerry Marsden, Freddie Marsden, Les Chadwick and Les Maguire, the members of British beat group Gerry and the Pacemakers.
 It was first recorded and issued as a single by Louise Cordet in February 1964.
-Shortly after Cordet's version failed to chart, the song was recorded by Gerry and The Pacemakers themselves in April 1964.
-The Gerry and The Pacemakers recording became an international hit, and remains one of their best known singles.
+Shortly after Cordet's version failed to chart, the song was recorded by Gerry and the Pacemakers themselves in April 1964.
+That version became an international hit and remains one of their best-known singles.

 History

-The song was given first to Louise Cordet, a singer who had previously toured with the group as well as with The Beatles.
+The song was given first to Louise Cordet, a singer who had previously toured with the group as well as with the Beatles.
 Her version was produced by Tony Meehan and released on Decca Records in February 1964.
 The group then decided to issue their own version.
 The record, like the group's earlier releases, was produced by George Martin.

 It was released in April 1964 as Gerry and the Pacemakers' fifth single in Britain, and spent 11 weeks on the United Kingdom's Record Retailer chart, reaching No. 6.
-In the US, it was the breakthrough single for the group, spending 12 weeks on the Billboard Hot 100, reaching No. 4.
-The song debuted at No. 4 in the first issue of Canada's RPM "Top Forty-5s" chart, while reaching No. 5 on Canada's CHUM Hit Parade, and No. 6 on New Zealand's "Lever Hit Parade".
+In the US, it was the breakthrough single for the group, spending 12 weeks on the Billboard Hot 100 and reaching No. 4.
+The song debuted at No. 4 in the first issue of Canada's RPM Top Forty-5s chart, while reaching No. 5 on Canada's CHUM Hit Parade and No. 6 on New Zealand's Lever Hit Parade.

 Cash Box described it as "an extremely pretty soft Latin beat romancer that really grows on you with each listen."

 Gerry and the Pacemakers performed the song on their first US television show, The Ed Sullivan Show on 3 May 1964.
-The group's earlier UK hit singles - "How Do You Do It?", "I Like It", "You'll Never Walk Alone" and "I'm the One" - were then reissued in the US to follow up its success, but "Don't Let the Sun Catch You Crying" remained their biggest hit in the United States.
+The group's earlier UK hit singles – "How Do You Do It?", "I Like It", "You'll Never Walk Alone" and "I'm the One" – were then reissued in the US to follow up its success, but "Don't Let the Sun Catch You Crying" remained their biggest hit in the United States.